Hornsea Nursery School is the kind of school parents expect, educators celebrate and children adore.

 To achieve this, our curriculum is built around a series of enquiries or projects that grow out of the children's authentic interests.
 They are playful – combining the power of the children's boundless curiosity with an expertly guided investigative approach that immerses the children in the process and joys of real discovery.

-We use the EYFS Development Matters as a guide to child development and expectation but draw the content of the curriculum from STEAM (Science, technology, engineering, arts and maths).
+We use Birth to 5 matters as a guide to child development. and expectation but draw the content of the curriculum from STEAM (Science, technology, engineering, arts and math).
 We strive for excellence at all times, aiming to inspire and motivate all children through the way in which we teach.

 Projects might last a few hours, a few days, or even a few months.
 At Hornsea Nursery School children have time to explore their interests, to pursue questions, create theories and extend knowledge.
 Project work allows children to play around with ideas in a concrete way that matches their developmental and intellectual abilities.
 Children come together in groups to work on projects, building collaborative problem-solving skills as they share ideas and knowledge.